 Is there anything better than a crusty loaf of French bread to go with your home-cooked meal?
 Yes, yes there is: Crusty French bread fresh out of the oven.
-Homestead living at its best!
+Self sufficient living at its best!

 If you’re buying chicken, it’s way less expensive to cut up a whole chicken than to buy just the pieces you like.
 And if you ever butcher your own chickens, that’s the only way they come.

 Most store bought jam and jelly contains high fructose corn syrup.
 Make it at home and you can choose fresh organic ingredients, and even use less sugar.
 This is one of the easiest homesteading skills to tackle, and canning jam and jelly is a great introduction to the art of canning food.

 8. Make cheese

 Of course, since you probably don’t have a cow yet, you’ll have to find milk from a local farmer or use what you have available at your supermarket, but making cheese is one of those totally doable homesteading skills that you can tackle in your kitchen.